-- Hours are 8 a.m. until sunset, 365 days a year. - All plants, animals and park property are protected.
-Collection, destruction or disturbance is prohibited. - Pets are permitted in designated areas only and are not allowed on the beach.
-Pets must be kept on a hand-held leash no longer than six feet and be well-behaved at all times. - Fishing, boating and swimming are allowed in designated areas only.
-A Florida fishing license may be required. - Camping, fireworks and hunting are prohibited. - Consumption of alcoholic beverages is prohibited. - Inquire at the ranger station about becoming a volunteer..
-For information about joining Friends of Delnor-Wiggins Pass State Park, call 239-597-6196. - Florida's state parks are committed to providing equal access to all facilities and programs.
-Should you need assistance to enable your participation, please contact the ranger station at 305-664-2540.
+- Hours are 8 a.m. until sunset, 365 days a year. - · An entrance fee is required. - All plants, animals and park property are protected. - The collection, destruction or disturbance of plants, animals or park property is prohibited.
+This includes sand dollars and starfish. - Pets are permitted in designated areas only.
+Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - Fishing, boating, swimming and fires are allowed in designated areas only.
+A Florida fishing license is required. - Camping, fireworks and hunting are prohibited. - Become a volunteer.
+Inquire at the ranger station. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the ranger station.